radiantlogic-v8/documentation-new/documentation/configuration/security/attribute-encryption.md

 ### Requiring LDIFZ for Exports

-The Secure LDIF Export option allows you to enforce the use of the encrypted LDIFZ format when exporting entries from the Directory Browser tab.
+The Secure LDIF Export option allows you to enforce the use of the encrypted LDIFZ format when exporting entries from Manage > Directory Browser.
 With this setting enabled, using the unencrypted LDIF format for exports is not supported.

 >[!note] Enabling secure LDIF exports requires first defining an LDIFZ encryption key.

 To enable the secure LDIF export option:

-1. Go to the Control Panel > MANAGE > Security > Attribute Encryption.
+1. Go to the Control Panel > Manage > Security > Attribute Encryption.

 2. Navigate to the Secure LDIF Export section and click the toggle to Enable it.